PremierLangage/platon-front/.github/ISSUE_TEMPLATE/component.md

 A clear and concise description of what you want to happen.

 Example:
   A visual automaton editor with drag & drop capabilities.
-  The student should be able to create|rename|delete automaton states and create transitions between the states by dragging the mouse cursor from a source state to a destination state.
+A student should be able to create|rename|delete automaton states using the editor and add transitions between the states.

-**Properties**
+***Features***:
+- create|rename|delete states
+- create|rename|delete transitions
+- zoom capabilities
+- reponsive on mobile device see #27 .

+**Properties (excluding the default properties cid, selector, debug...)**
-A list of properties the component should expose.
+A list of important properties exposed by component.
+This list can be completed by the developer team if needed.

 Example: